 Review any pre-programmed settings, then follow the instructions in the owner’s manual to make needed adjustments.

 Many thermostats rely on batteries to operate.
 Put a fresh set of batteries in your thermostat, then change the settings.
 If the furnace comes on, consider the problem solved.

 • Check your Circuit Breaker or Power Switch:

 Whenever something in the home isn’t working right, it’s always smart to check the circuit breaker and the emergency switch, which controls the furnace.
 If you’re still, your furnace not working correctly, then contact the HVAC Contractor in Orem, UT.

 If there’s a blown fuse or the emergency switch is depressed, the thermostat won’t respond as you expect.
 Reset any tripped switches on the circuit breaker to troubleshoot the thermostat problem.

 If you hear the furnace fire up yet don’t feel warm air, it could be an airflow problem.
 Hot air cannot easily pass through the furnace when air filters become clogged.
 Clean or replace a dirty air filter, then see if your thermostat responds better.
 Following the recommendations in your owner’s manual, keep the furnace filter clean.
 Contact our air purifiers in Orem, UT, to resolve your problem.

-- Open the Registers: If some rooms feel warm but others are still cold, it could be an issue with the heating registers and not the thermostat.
-Walkthrough the home, making sure that all heating registers are in the open position.
-This helps warm airflow into the rooms to heat the home.
+If some rooms feel warm, but others are still cold, it could be an issue with the heating registers and not the thermostat.
+Walkthrough of the home, ensuring all heating registers are open.
+It helps warm airflow into the rooms to heat the house.

-By taking a few minutes to follow these simple steps in many instances, you can save yourself time and the expense of a service call.
-If the problem is still not resolved call JP Cooling and Heating at (801) 406-3238 to schedule one of our friendly and professional service technicians
+for HVAC service and AC replacement in Orem.
+You can save time and the expense of a service call by taking a few minutes to follow these simple steps.
+If the problem still needs to be resolved, call JP Cooling and Heating (801) 406-3238 to schedule one of our friendly and professional service technicians.